The Belgian Laekenois is an elegant and medium-sized dog. Most people agree that it has a majestic way of carrying itself.

 Belgian Laekenois is the rarest of the Belgian breeds, which should mean that they are really expensive; it only makes sense, but as it turns out, that is not the case.

 The average price of a Belgian Laekenois pup is between $500 and $800, which is quite a low price for such an amazing dog.

 It is worth noting that the price of the pup depends on several factors such as the lineage of the parents, the quality of the pup, its health, and the breeder.

 How to find a reputable Belgian Laekenois breeder?

 Finding a Belgian Laekenois breeder can be an ordeal, especially when it comes to finding a reputable breeder that has high-quality pups.

 While looking for a breeder to buy your puppy from, it is necessary that you pay special attention to some crucial details.

 If by any chance you notice that any red flags are being waved which indicate that the breeder or the person you’re buying the pup from is up to something that isn’t in your best interest, knowing about the breeder or the person beforehand can save you from a lot of trouble later on.

 These red flags are particularly easy to pinpoint when searching for breeders online.

-Conveniences like paying through credit cards or requesting payments in advance, agreeing to have a puppy that exactly fits your criteria of a desired pup, and not being able to give complete and accurate details about the pup or it’s parents are some of the things that unreputable breeders do.
+Conveniences like paying through credit cards or requesting payments in advance, agreeing to have a puppy that exactly fits your criteria of the desired pup, and not being able to give complete and accurate details about the pup or its parents are some of the things that unreputable breeders do.